Yoga Classes - Crystal Palace & South Norwood, South London0208 653 6374 - 07941 550617

 - Yoga Books - list of suggested yoga books, with links to Amazon for purchase.

-Both the Monday and the Wednesday group classes now have a Loyalty Card scheme in operation - buy 10 classes, and get the 11th free!
+The group classes have a Loyalty Card scheme in operation - buy 10 classes, and get the 11th free!
 You can use your card at either class.

 Benefits of Yoga